Jessa Duggar Seewald Shares Cute Video Of Son Spurgeon Bonding With Unborn Sibling

 You can’t get much cuter than Jessa Duggar Seewald’s two boys, Spurgeon and Henry.
 Now she is expecting baby number three in less than a month with husband Ben as their expanding family is getting geared up for this new bundle of joy.
 The new baby’s big brothers know that something is up, especially Spurgeon.
 He seems to be bonding with him or her already.

 Jessa loves to share pictures and videos of her kids, but this new one that she posted on Instagram may just be the cutest one yet.
 The expectant mom is lying on a couch with the camera showing her huge baby bump up close.
 Ben is sitting on the floor beside her with Spurgeon, who puts his hands on his mom’s belly.
 He also gives his unborn sibling a kiss.
-Once he did that, the baby starting kicking and moving around all over the place.
+Once he did that, the baby started kicking and moving around all over the place.

 Spurgeon felt the newest baby Seewald kicking and he was pretty happy about that.
 It looks like he was bonding with his little brother or sister.
 Where was Henry?
 He didn’t seem to know quite what all the ruckus was about.
 He was just happy playing with his trucks in the background as the rest of the family enjoyed watching the baby’s antics.